 Some cards also allow you to transfer your points to an airline or hotel partner, where you may be able to increase your redemption value.
 Million Mile Secrets, for example, found these deals when transferring American Express Membership Rewards points to:

-- British Airways: Fly from Boston to Dublin for 26,000 British Airways Avios points on an award ticket that normally costs ~$983.
-Points value = ~3.7 cents each.
+- British Airways: Fly from Boston to Dublin for 26,000 British Airways Avios points on an award ticket that normally costs around $983.
+Points value = around 3.7 cents each.

-- Air Canada: Fly one-way business class from San Francisco to Sydney on Air Canada’s Star Alliance partner United Airlines for 80,000 Air Canada Aeroplan miles on an award ticket that normally costs ~$5,086.
-Points value = ~6.3 cents each.
+- Air Canada: Fly one-way business class from San Francisco to Sydney on Air Canada’s Star Alliance partner United Airlines for 80,000 Air Canada Aeroplan miles on an award ticket that normally costs around $5,086.
+Points value = around 6.3 cents each.

 You can increase your redemption value by using transfer partners, but you’ll need patience and a bit of knowledge about how frequent flyer programs and card partners work.
 Redeeming points through a card partner is best for owners who travel for pleasure and are flexible about where and when they travel.